MSchere/portfolio/index.md

 ### Gastroo
 ![](images/gastroo.png)

-*Web 3.0 Dapp that allows foodies to monetize their culinary contents by creating NFTs with their recipes embedded into them*
+*Web3 Dapp that allows foodies to monetize their culinary contents by creating NFTs with their recipes embedded onto them*

 ## Contact